LowTechCoder/fp-pc-console-backups/README.md

 Full efi partition dd backup.
 This probably isn't even necissary, but I'll do it since it's only 1gb of space.
 I don't fully understand this partition, so I want to give a little breathing room.
 I usually just create 1GB of space in the front of the HD, and have half of that 1gb be empty space, and the last half be the efi partition.

+Be sure and backup this doc to the blu-ray when complete.

 ### Other tools to backup
 ~~~
 System Rescue CD